Location: Mequon, Wisconsin

-A declining enrollment and lower revenues left Homestead High School with the challenge of determining ways to reduce costs, while maintaining an environment conducive to learning, and supportive of significant after hours use of the facility by the community.
-With fewer dollars available to pay rising gas and electric bills, as well as significant demand charges, the school sought ways to save by implementing energy saving strategies, setting energy consumption targets, creating awareness regarding the cost of community events, engaging students, and enabling more effective decision making by facility managers and school administrators.
+Declining student enrollment and lower revenues left Homestead High School with the challenge of determining ways to reduce costs while maintaining an environment conducive to learning, and supportive of significant after-hours use of the facility by the community.
+With fewer dollars available to pay rising gas and electric bills, as well as significant demand charges, the school sought ways to save.

 Introducing a knowledge-based solution